-6-year-old’s persistence leads to life-saving rescue of man having heart attack
+Local 6-year-old helps save man having heart attack

-FRANKLIN, Va – A Franklin man may not be alive if it wasn’t for a persistent six-year-old boy.
+FRANKLIN, Va. - A Franklin man may not be alive if it wasn't for a persistent six-year-old boy.

 Thursday, March 23, Karter Thorpe was driving through the Lowe's parking lot with his grandmother, or 'Mimi' as he calls her, when he noticed a man lying on the ground.